Movatterモバイル変換

 2015

-Outdoors, Holloway amassed four state championships: he repeated in the 110 meter hurdles (13.61 s) and high jump (6' 8"), and added the 300 meter hurdles (36.73) and long jump (25' 8.75"), and also finished 5th in the 200 meters in 21.65 s.
-At New Balance Outdoor Nationals, Holloway false started in the Championship 110 meter hurdles final and finished 5th in the long jump with a 23' 10" mark.[19]
-At the US Junior Championships, Holloway made the semifinals of the 110 meter hurdles and finished 3rd in the long jump with 24' 8.75".
+Outdoors, Holloway amassed four state championships: he repeated in the 110 meter hurdles (13.61 s) and high jump (6' 8"), and added the 300 meter hurdles (36.73) and long jump (25' 8.75"), and also finished fifth in the 200 meters in 21.65 s.
+At the New Balance Outdoor Nationals, Holloway false started in the Championship 110 meter hurdles final and finished fifth in the long jump with a 23' 10" mark.[20]
+At the US Junior Championships, Holloway made the semi-finals of the 110 meter hurdles and finished third in the long jump with 24' 8.75".

 2016

-As a senior Holloway continued to jump, added even more events, and set national records.
-Indoors, Holloway won three state championships: a third consecutive 55 meter hurdle title (7.14 s), his second consecutive long jump title, and the 500 meters title, which he won by a hundredth of a second in 1:03.35 over Josephus Lyles; Holloway also finished 3rd in the 55 meters behind the Lyles brothers for the second year in a row.
-At New Balance Indoor Nationals, Holloway competed in his first career pentathlon and set the 3rd best HS mark ever (4230 points); he also won a second consecutive national title and set the national record in the 60 meter hurdles (7.53).[19]
+Indoors, Holloway won three state championships: a third consecutive 55 meter hurdle title in 7.14 s, his second consecutive long jump title, and the 500 meters title, which he won by a hundredth of a second in 1:03.35 over Josephus Lyles; Holloway also finished 3rd in the 55 meters behind the Lyles brothers for the second year in a row.
+At the New Balance Indoor Nationals, Holloway competed in his first career pentathlon and set the 3rd best HS mark ever at the time (4230 points); he also won a second consecutive national title and set the national record in the 60 meter hurdles (7.53).[20]

 Outdoors, Holloway won three state championships: a third consecutive 110 meter hurdles title, a third consecutive high jump title (6' 6"), and repeated in the long jump (25' 5.75"); he also finished second in the 200 meter in 21.32 s and was disqualified in the 300 meters hurdles.
-At New Balance Outdoor Nationals, Holloway finished 3rd in the Championship 110 m hurdles final in 13.51 s.[19]
-At the US Junior Championships, Holloway finished 6th in the Long Jump in 24' 10.75" and 3rd in the 110 m hurdles in 13.37 s.
+At the New Balance Outdoor Nationals, Holloway finished third in the Championship 110 m hurdles final in 13.51 s.[20]
+At the US Junior Championships, Holloway finished sixth in the long jump in 24' 10.75" and third in the 110 m hurdles in 13.37 s.

 Holloway ended his high school career with sixteen state championships (seven indoors, nine outdoor) and three indoor national championships.